k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 For every parent row, the **RowsGenerator** Actor calls the data generation inner flow a random number of times, according to the given distribution.

-The following values passed to the inner flow:
+The following values are passed to the inner flow:

 - total - the total number of rows for the current parent row.